What we offer you

 Hollie Ryan (Politics, International Studies and Global Sustainable Development)

 We want to prepare you to be effective and successful contributors in the world of work, so we have designed our assessment methods accordingly.
 Traditional assessment methods are useful tools for testing your knowledge, and you will complete a number of essays and formal examinations throughout your degree.
 However, we also believe that you should be assessed based on skills adaptable for the workplace, and so you will be completing research papers, policy briefings, posters, portfolios, reports, and presentations.
-Upon completing your degree, you will benefit enormously from this interdisciplinary skill set and in depth knowledge of sustainability as you pursue an array of career pathways.
+Upon completing your degree, you'll benefit enormously from this interdisciplinary skill set and in depth knowledge of sustainability as you pursue an array of career pathways.

 3 Years (Full Time)